Steiner Traveling Salesman Problem with Time Windows and Pickup-Delivery: integrating classical and quantum optimization: Related works

 \section{Related works}

 This section presents a brief overview of the current state of the art, aiming to position the proposed research within the broader scientific context.
-To the best of our knowledge, no prior work has directly addressed the STSP-TWPD, neither through classical optimization methods nor via quantum computing approaches such as quantum annealing.
-To bridge this gap, the literature is reviewed across two key dimensions.
-First, we examine classical methods developed for the STSP and VRP-TWPD, which forms the core combinatorial structure of the model under study.
-Second, we survey recent advancements in the application of quantum computing, particularly quantum annealing, to combinatorial optimization problems, including routing and scheduling, highlighting works that demonstrate the potential of hybrid quantum-classical techniques.
+To the best of our knowledge, no prior work has directly addressed the STSP-TWPD, neither through classical optimization methods nor via quantum computing approaches such as QA.

+To bridge this gap, the literature is reviewed along two key dimensions.
+First, we examine classical methods developed for the STSP and the VRP-TWPD, which form the methodological foundation for our work.
+Second, we discuss recent routing studies that employ quantum or hybrid quantum–classical optimization approaches, highlighting current progress and remaining limitations.
 The analysis provides insights into the evolution of relevant problem formulations and solution strategies, offering the conceptual and technical foundation for the novel contribution presented in this paper.
-Additionally, we describe the main scientific contributions of this work.